xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

   - **Request method**:

-      Katalon allows you to choose one of the following methods for your request test: GET, POST, PUT, DELETE, PATCH, HEAD, CONNECT, OPTIONS, TRACE.
+      Katalon allows you to choose one of the following methods: GET, POST, PUT, DELETE, PATCH, HEAD, CONNECT, OPTIONS, TRACE.
 The method needs to match the API endpoint to have a valid request.
 Here, we create a POST request to send the user information to the server to create an account.
 The server will return us with a new userID as a response.

   - **Request URL**: